saharsh0610/foodDelivery/README.md

 # foodDelivery
-Designed a ffron-end food delivery website using HTML and CSS.
+Designed a front-end food delivery website using HTML and CSS.